xabbu42/Master/arbeit.md

 With the following lemmas and theorems we will establish a constructive proof for $\Gs + (□\Cut) ⊢ Γ ⊃ Δ ⇒ \Gs + (\Cut) ⊢ Γ ⊃ Δ ⇒
 \Gs ⊢ Γ ⊃ Δ$.
-Moreover there will be corollaries showing that the constructions do not introduce prehistoric loops by the new definition
+Moreover there will be corollaries showing that the constructions do not introduce prehistoric cycles by the new definition
 \ref{local2}.
 As all prehistoric relations by the first definition
-\ref{local1} are included in the new definition, the final proof in G3s will be prehistoric loop free by any definition if the original proof G3s + (□Cut) was prehistoric loop free by the new definition.
+\ref{local1} are included in the new definition, the final proof in G3s will be prehistoric-cycle-free by any definition if the original proof G3s + (□Cut) was prehistoric-cycle-free by the new definition.

 It is important to note, that all the following corollaries are not restricted to the annotations $an_T$ of the proofs $𝒯 = (T, R)$ given